ronimk/fun-with-macros/LazyEval/lazy-extension-2/README.md

        (force b) c d (force e) (force x) ) )
   (my-f b e 1) )

-In flambda and fdefun, every variable that is preceded by the syntax f#, will be forced within the body, unless some other nested binding form binds them.
+In flambda and fdefun, every variable that contains the prefix f#, will be forced within the body, unless some other nested binding form binds them.
 For example, the above code example will be equal to the one below:

 (let ((b (delay 1)) (e (delay 1)) (x (delay 1)))